ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 and abused in making needlessly insecure systems.

 In GNAP, key-bound access tokens are the default due to their higher security properties.
-While bearer tokens can be used in GNAP, their use should be limited onto to cases where the simplicity benefits outweigh the significant security downsides.
+While bearer tokens can be used in GNAP, their use should be limited to cases where the simplicity benefits outweigh the significant security downsides.

-## Key-Bound Token Access Tokens {#security-bound-tokens}
+## Key-Bound Access Tokens {#security-bound-tokens}

 Key-bound access tokens, as the name suggests, are bound to a specific key and must be presented along with proof of that key during use.
 The key itself is not presented at the same